-All of the above directors, members of the advisory board and officers have served their respective offices since June 9, 2017.
+All of the above directors, members of the advisory board and officers have served their respective offices since June 27, 2017, except for Mr. Francisco M. Del Mundo who was appointed Chief Financial Officer effective October 2, 2017.

 Messrs.
 Cornelio T. Peralta, Jose T. Pardo and Renato T. De Guzman are the independent directors of the Company as defined under SRC Rule 38.1.